 Why does hydraulic fracturing matter?

 In combination with horizontal drilling and other technological advances, hydraulic fracturing has allowed for the extraction of large, previously inaccessible reserves of gas (such as shale gas and tight gas) and oil in the United States.
-While the technique has been used for more than 60 years, its wider application with horizontal drilling over the last decade has led to public debate over its benefits and risks.
+While the technique has been used for more than 60 years, its wider application with horizontal drilling since the mid 2000s has led to public debate over its benefits and risks.

 How does geoscience help inform decisions about the use of hydraulic fracturing in energy development?